basbaer/AndroidStudioTemplates/2_biggerFeatures/Parse/settingUpParseServerProject/readme.txt

 		iii.
 Log in with the username and password from the PuTTY panel

 		In your Dashboard under 'Browser' on the left side, should be the Object

+11. Possilbe Errors:
+	- Emulator: emulator: WARNING: AsyncSocketServer.cpp:99: Error when accepting host connectionError message: Unknown error

+		Solution: use an other Emulator